The Ultimate 2 Weeks in Thailand Itinerary by JetSettingFools.com

 DAY 1 – ESSENTIAL BANGKOK SIGHTSEEING

 Kick off your Two Weeks in Thailand Itinerary in Bangkok.
-After getting settled in your accommodations, head out to see the city’s top sights.
-Pay a visit to the Royal Grand Palace and famed Emerald Buddha Temple, gaze at the famous Reclining Buddha at Wat Pho and then hop across the river to The Temple of Dawn.
+After getting settled into your accommodations, head out to see the city’s top sights.
+Pay a visit to the Royal Grand Palace and the treasured Emerald Buddha Temple, gaze at the famous Reclining Buddha at Wat Pho and then hop across the Chao Phraya River to the Temple of Dawn.

-For dinner, feast on Thailand’s signature dish, Pad Thai, at the famous Thip Samai.
-Then, skip over to legendary Khao San Road and end your first evening in Bangkok with a few cold beers while you soak in the atmosphere.
+For dinner, feast on Thailand’s signature dish, Pad Thai, at the popular Thip Samai.
+Then, skip over to legendary Khao San Road and end your first evening in Bangkok with cold drinks while you soak in the eclectic atmosphere.

 In the afternoon, take a longtail ferry boat ride – either on the Chao Phraya River or on one of the narrow canals that meander through the Bangkok city center.
 Beat the afternoon heat in one of Bangkok’s museums (like the Jim Thompson House) or cool off in one of the Bangkok malls (which are fabulous for people watching as much as shopping!).

-On Day 3 of your Thailand trip itinerary, break free from the tourists and delve into local Bangkok neighborhoods.
-Enjoy quiet tranquility at the inner city Lumphini Park and then wind your way to a truly local market, Khlong Toei.
+On Day 3 of your Thailand Trip Itinerary, break away from the tourist trail and delve into local Bangkok neighborhoods.
+Enjoy quiet tranquility at Lumphini Park and then wind your way to a truly local market, Khlong Toei.
 Test your strength at withstanding vile scents as you slog past tables piled high with raw meat and still-wriggling fish.

 Switch gears in the afternoon and summon sublime relaxation with an inexpensive Thai spa treatment.
-I personally like traditional Thai Massages – which cost about 200 baht for a 1-hour massage (but they can sometimes be more rigorous than relaxing).
-Soar to the top of a skyscraper for sunset at a Bangkok rooftop bar and then navigate your way to the Suan Plu district for dinner and more drinks.
+I personally like Traditional Thai Massages – but to the uninitiated, they can sometimes feel more rigorous than relaxing!

-Early evening, set off on a mission to discover the Bangkok’s hip street art in the Talad Noi District.
+Early evening, set off on a mission to discover Bangkok street art in the Talad Noi District.
 After dark, wander into the neon-glow of Chinatown.
-Create your own Street Food Walk (or join a tour!) and sample an array of delicious local eats.
+Create your own Bangkok Street Food Walk (or join a tour) and sample an array of delicious local Thai eats!

 A Bangkok Itinerary for Budget Minded Travelers by JetSettingFools.com